-Figure 1 Cross reference of multiple intelligences to 'Atuatanga'3
+Figure 1 Cross reference of multiple intelligences to 'Atuatanga'3 school performance goals

 We acknowledge the whānau from Te Kura Kaupapa Māori o Otepoti for matching the multiple intelligences to the Atua.

 Atuatanga also give important insights into vocational pathways for mokopuna.